 |12B-1 Conflict||Ask firm|

 |Insurance Agent Conflict - Affiliation||Yes|

 As a financial advisory firm, Proficient Wealth Counselors can provide a variety of financial planning services for Americans.
 Financial advisors help you achieve your life goals, e.g., saving for retirement, by creating a comprehensive financial plan and managing your investment portfolio (e.g., stocks, ETFs, mutual funds, bonds).

-Proficient Wealth Counselors is headquartered in Norwood, MA and currently serves in 3 states: Florida, Massachusetts, Texas.
+Proficient Wealth Counselors is headquartered in Norwood, MA and currently serves in 7 states: Florida, Louisiana, Massachusetts, New Hampshire, New York, Rhode Island, Texas.

 Neither the SEC nor FINRA tracks portfolio performance metrics for the financial planning industry.
 As a result, unlike hedge funds, there is no historical performance for any financial advisory firm.
 Financial plans and investment portfolios are always unique to the client's personal financial situation.